merantix-momentum/squirrel-datasets-core/docs/source/add_dataset.rst

 -------------
 For the first task, i.e. preprocessing, we recommend using `Apache Spark`_.
 The scenario is that quite often you would like to work with data stored in Google Cloud Storage and finish your batch processing job on a kubernetes cluser.
 We use `PySpark`_ for defining the preprocessing logic in python.
+You can find a tutorial how to use spark for preprocessing under :code:`examples/08.Spark_Preprocessing.ipynb`.

 Data Loading
 ------------